I was travelling in the Sinai Desert in early 1979.

 Detail of the painting.
 I mixed salt with the acrylic paint to create the texture of the sand – I probably should have used sand – it would have been more appropriate.
 But the Red Sea is extremely salty, so perhaps salt was right after all.
 The next sea over is the Dead Sea, which is so salty that nothing lives there.

 A later painting of the desert and water.
-There was a sand storm while I was there and it reshaped the dunes.
+There was a sand storm while I was there and it reshaped the dunes and ruined my camera.
 (Acrylic and oil pastel on paper.)Another acrylic on paper; this was cut out as if I was planning to add it to another painting but I can’t find anything that looks right so I will have to go ahead and come up with something!